 The launch of Outhaus Ales came just after the 603 Brewery opened its doors to its new brewery and tasting room in Londonderry in nearby Western Rockingham County.
 Outhaus joins White Birch Brewing and Candia Road Brewers from Hooksett and Manchester respectively to make up the craft brewer community in South Central New Hampshire.
 There are rumors that more brewers are heading this way.

-Consequently, it looks like we are on the threshold of a craft beer explosion in Hillsborough County that is mirroring the revolution that is already raging in New Hampshire.
+Consequently, it looks like we are on the threshold of a craft beer explosion in Hillsborough County and nearby Western Rockingham County that is mirroring the revolution that is already raging in New Hampshire and around the country.
 Can we rival Vermont, Maine, and Massachusetts as beer destination states?
 Of course we can and we will.

 You can find out more about the Hillsborough County Craft Beer Revolution by visiting the Nashua Beer Oasis Facebook page.